vincentkoc/natilius/docs/guides/terraform.md

    # On target Mac, add to /etc/sudoers.d/natilius
    %admin ALL=(ALL) NOPASSWD: /usr/sbin/softwareupdate, /usr/bin/xcode-select
    ```
+   Or let the provisioner create a temporary whitelist with `SET_NOPASSWD=true`.
    Or use `SKIP_SUDO=true` to skip operations requiring sudo.

 3. **Xcode Command Line Tools** - The provisioner attempts automatic installation, but may require manual confirmation on first run.